1986webdeveloper/XMPPChat/README.md

 # XMPPChat
-This example is about one to one chat using XMPP.
+This an android app example about one to one chat using XMPP.